48 Hours in Marfa: A Definitive Guide

 After a full day of driving, exploring, and enjoying Marfa, you’ll be forgiven for wanting a bit of rest before heading back out for the evening.
 Enjoy the hammock and cowboy pool, then gear up for more of what makes Marfa so special, starting with…

-Tucked away next to a laundromat just off the main street, you’ll find a beautiful wine bar with great bites by local winemaker Alta.
-Perfectly executed with its bar and small format, grab a glass or two while editing your favorite photos from the day to share (good luck - you’ll have plenty).
+Nestled next to a laundromat just off the main street, you’ll find a beautiful wine bar with great bites and wines by local winemaker Alta.
+Perfectly executed with its bar and small format, grab a glass or two while editing your favorite photos from the day (good luck - you’ll have plenty).

 altamarfa.com | 120 N Austin St, Marfa, TX 79843